Skip to content

 Fossils

-Welcome to this half-buried museum that was designed in such a way as to maintain a cooler environment for the displayed fossils.
+Welcome to this half-buried museum, designed to maintain a cooler environment for the displayed fossils.
 The structure of the Fossils and Climate Change Museum was architected to fit into the desert landscape of the Valley seamlessly.

-The underground museum is capped by domes, which are the only exposed above-earth parts.
-This sounds like the perfect design for a national park.
-Well, Wadi El Hitan is undoubtedly treated as one.
+The underground museum is capped by domes, the only exposed parts above the earth.
+This sounds like the perfect design for a national park, and Wadi El Hitan is undoubtedly treated as one.

-This earth-coloured museum features fossils of whales, sharks, crocodiles, and dolphins, not to mention a whole skeleton of a leopard.
-Also displayed in the museum are fossils of mangroves, watermelons and corals.
-All the fossils on display indicate that marine life once existed on this land.
+This earth-coloured museum features fossils of whales, sharks, crocodiles, and dolphins, not to mention the whole skeleton of a leopard.
+Also displayed are fossils of mangroves, watermelons, and corals.
+All the fossils indicate that marine life once existed on this land.

-Upon entering the museum, you will find a central exhibition space where the complete fossil of a male Basilosauris is displayed.
-This powerful whale is about 18 metres long, and its body has two tiny hind legs.
+Upon entering the museum, you will find a central exhibition space displaying the complete fossil of a male Basilosauris.
+This mighty whale is about 18 metres long, and its body has two tiny hind legs.
 It is considered the first archaic species to have developed hind limbs.

 Go on a Guided Tour of Wadi El Hitan